 Citing California’s notorious budget problems, Governor Schwarzenegger cut the program’s funding in half in 2008, which hampered efforts to help those who are not in a position to help themselves.
 The passing of AB 392 restored partial funding cuts that appropriated $1.6 million in funding from an account holding nursing home fines.
 However, that was a short-term solution, and if funding is not re-established, many of California’s seniors will be exposed to nursing home neglect.
 AB2555 is scheduled for a vote by lawmakers in the near future.

 If a senior has friends and family who suspect that their loved one is suffering from neglect, Southern California nursing home neglect attorneys like Mr. Habbas may be able to help recover damages to help pay for relocation costs and other expenses.
 Samer Habbas is a California nursing home neglect lawyer who fiercely protects the rights of his clients.
-If you think that someone is suffering nursing home neglect, call his law offices today at 888.848.5084.
+If you think that someone is suffering nursing home neglect, call his law offices of Samer Habbas today at 888.848.5084.

 Resource link: AB2555 Would Help Prevent Nursing Home Neglect in California